 Unlike RunPython, UDFs don't need a call to xw.Book.caller(), see User Defined Functions (UDFs).
-However, it's available (restricted to read-only though), which sometimes proves to be useful.
+You'll usually use the caller argument which returns the xlwings range object from where you call the function.

 Syntax Overview

 The xlwings object model is very similar to the one used by VBA.